 I came across this Summer Isles sea kayaking report by some intrepid members of the Braintree Canoe Club.
-In a week out of Ardmair they managed to do what’s taken me years, and that included two days windbound below Ben Mor mountain (below) and an overnight on Carn nan Sgeir where, from their gallery, it looks like they saw a great sunset.
+In a week out of Ardmair they managed to do what’s taken me years, and that included two days windbound below Ben Mor mountain and an overnight on Carn nan Sgeir where, from their gallery, it looks like they saw a great sunset.
 And here another more recent report from the area with pics and maps: Gruinard Bay (Mellon, below) up past Stoer and Handa Island.

 Mid-August but sometimes it feels like autumn has already arrived up here.
 Compared to a few weeks ago the light is thinner and there’s a chill in the air.
 Jon turned up, not having used his orange Scorpio LV since our outings here last year.
 On the day the weather wasn’t great so we set off from Badenscallie Beach opposite Horse Island for a splash about.
-Dark clouds pressed down on the steely swell and a westerly F4 made for a bouncy ride (left) until we got into the lee of Horse.
+Dark clouds pressed down on the steely swell and a westerly F4 made for a bouncy ride (above) until we got into the lee of Horse.
 The tide was up so we headed for the flooded gap between Horse and Meall nan Gabhar just to assure ourselves we didn’t want to go through it and out into the open.

 Instead, we tracked down the lee side of Horse to the southern point where we again pushed out into the winds.
-At times the front third of Jon’s long LV was launching off the crests, but considering he’d not paddled it for ages, he was managing it fine.
-Perhaps these plastic coffins can be mastered after all.
+At times the front third of Jon’s long LV was launching off the crests, but considering he’d not paddled it for ages, he was managing fine.
+Perhaps these plastic coffins can be mastered after all?
 From any direction the Amigo handled it all too, with a brief squirt from Jon’s handy bilge pump by way of a rest.

 We mucked around alongside the surf breaking over the skerry of Iolla Mor and eyed up Carn nan Sgeir, some 2km away.
 We could make a run and probably make it, or we could play it safe.
 With the forecast set to worsen, we settled for a loop round Iolla, scattering some seals, then dithered again over making a break for Carn.
 Discretion prevailed again, so instead we landed on Horse Island and hacked through the chest-high bracken to the 60-metre summit cairn.
 As the disturbed birds wheeled over our heads, we looked over to isolated horseshoe of Carn and the thick clouds swathing the Torridons beyond.

 A couple of days later all looked calm out the window towards Tanera, but that was because the hill behind us was sheltering the northwest wind.
 I didn’t notice that until leaving Badenscallie, and very soon the Grabner felt oddly squirrelly, pivoting left on each crest.
 Approaching Iolla Mor again and now in the lee of Horse, things flattened off but I knew once past that point the 4-5 mile fetch building up from Badentarbet Bay might get a bit much.
 And so it did, pushing the boat around as it started to white cap.
 By the time a wave flopped over the side I’d scaled down my plans to tap Carn with the paddle and shoot back.
 I pressed on for a bit with that in mind but the seas seemed to be rising and it could be a nerve-wracking hour getting back.
-Less than ten minutes from the island I turned around and scurried back to Badenscallie.
+Less than ten minutes from the Carn, I turned around and scurried back to Badenscallie.

 A period of calm, that’s what I needed to enjoy a relaxed paddled and look around Carn, rather than making it into a hurried dare.
 That afternoon came, but it didn’t stop me paddling out from Badenscallie at full steam, knowing that in a couple of hours it may all change.
 In the rush I’d forgotten map, GPS and watch, but I knew the way and with the clock in the camera I timed the 3 miles to the north tip of Carn nan Sgeir at just over 40 minutes.
 By that point sweat was wringing in my eyes, but the way the Amigo tracked in such unusually flat conditions was quite an eye opener.